Recommended Methods for Running Openhands on Your Local System

 LLM

 The docker command above pulls the most recent stable release of OpenHands.
-You have other options as well:
+You have other options as well:- For a specific release, replace

 $VERSION